Reverse Flow Matching: A Unified Framework for Online Reinforcement Learning with Diffusion and Flow Policies: Reverse Flow Matching

-Then the parameters of $\pi^\theta$ can be optimized directly via gradient ascent.
-However, for diffusion or flow policies this approach is fundamentally flawed: it requires backpropagating through the entire sampling procedure, which is computationally expensive and numerically unstable.

 In this section, we derive a reverse flow matching loss that sidesteps the requirement for direct samples from $p_1$, relying instead on posterior mean estimation.
-Furthermore, we introduce Langevin Stein operators to construct zero-mean control variates, yielding a general class of posterior mean estimators that effectively reduce importance sampling variance.
+Furthermore, we introduce Langevin Stein operators to construct zero-mean control variates, yielding a general class of estimators that share the same expectation.
 For simplicity, we specialize to the independent coupling $\nu_{0,1}(x_0,x_1)=p_0(x_0)p_1(x_1)$ and the linear interpolation $X_t=\alpha_t X_1 + \beta_t X_0$, but the derivations apply to more general settings.
+Due to space constraints, we defer proofs of all theoretical results to Appendix~\ref{app:proof}.